 Warehouse inventory software should provide managers with the tools they need to analyze stock and makes plans for inventory movement or replenishment.
-Used alongside a transportation management system, WMS systems serve as a critical part of an overall supply chain management system.
+Used alongside a transportation management system, WMS software serves as a critical part of an overall supply chain management system.
 To see additional product reviews and comparisons, visit www.WarehouseManagementSystemsGuide.com.

-The core functionality of most warehouse management systems help warehouse managers and workers guide inventory through receiving, putaway, picking, packing and shipping.
+The core functionality of most warehouse management software help warehouse managers and workers guide inventory through receiving, putaway, picking, packing and shipping.

 |Warehouse design||Warehouse design functionality allow users to customize workflow and picking logic to ensure that inventory is allocated to the correct location within each facility.
 The WMS establishes correct bin slotting to maximize warehouse space and account for seasonal inventory variance.|

 |Inventory tracking||Most systems offer the ability to use advanced tracking systems, such as auto ID data capture (AIDC), barcode scanners or radio-frequency identification (RFID) to ensure that inventory is correctly logged and easily located when the time comes for it to move.|

 |Receiving and putaway||Once inventory is logged, warehouse management software assists with inventory putaway for retrieval at a later date.
 More advanced systems offer pick-to-light (light-picking) and pick-to-voice (voice-picking) technology to aid more sophisticated warehouse environments.|